Napoli Pomodoro (tomato), anyone?

 We arrived at the big Naples terminal and transferred into a cab at the station.
 Our driver was a young, good-looking, crazy-ass madman.
 In cramped traffic, with three lanes meant to be one, at high speed, and all while the madman was texting, we miraculously made it to the hotel in one piece.

-Our room in Hotel San Francesco al Monte (a former monastery) was high on the hill, with magic views of the hectic city below, the Gulf of Naples, and the infamous Mount Vesuvius, which wiped out Pompeii and Herculaneum in 79 AD.
+Our room in Hotel San Francesco al Monte (a former monastery) was high on the hill, with magic views of the hectic city below, the Gulf of Naples, and the notorious Mount Vesuvius, which wiped out Pompeii and Herculaneum in 79 AD.
 If you get the opportunity to experience the Italian ’ness of this place and its incredible views, I highly recommend it.
+Travel Tip #10: If you're visiting Naples, stay at Hotel San Francesco al Monte if you can.
+A former monastery on the hill with views over the city, the Gulf of Naples, and Mount Vesuvius, it was worth every cent to us.

 With no time to spare, we dove into the next cab and headed for Herculaneum.
 In the searing heat, we walked through the ancient town, which looked like a small-scale ancient suburb.
 We wandered through their homes and the museum, which had jewellery, tools, art, an original boat, and all sorts of equipment.